-Jenny Fan reviews Ellie’s Log: Exploring the Forest Where the Great Tree Fell by Judith Li, Illustrations by M.L.
-Herring
+Judith Li’s Ellie’s Log: Exploring the Forest Where the Great Tree Fell

 Judith Li’s new children’s book, Ellie’s Log: Exploring the Forest Where the Great Tree Fell, is a fine example of a well-written and gorgeously illustrated book that teaches scientific method through storytelling.
 Told from the point of view of 11-year-old Ellie Homesly, Ellie’s Log takes the reader on a journey filled with a child’s adventures of living and learning amid an old growth forest—and an actual research site—in the Pacific Northwest.
 Designed as a teaching tool for eight- to 12-year-olds as well as science educators, the tale will also be an informative and appealing read for the general reader, young and adult alike.